p4r1ch4y/p4r1ch4y/README.md

 I'm a CSE student at IIT Guwahati who enjoys building useful things and learning how tech works.
 I started with Android mods and EE, and now I spend most of my time working with web tech, systems programming (Rust, C++, SQL), and exploring secure open-source software.

+I thrive on exploring new technologies and enjoy building, breaking, and learning from them.

+As a Developer Relations advocate, I bring experience in technical writing and community management, helping bridge the gap between devs and exciting projects.

 ---

 <h3 align="left">Currently Learning</h3>